HomeGuidesRecipesChangelog

 default: None

-The last date of the test period.
-This parameter is required for scenario model testing or inference purposes.
+Initial date of the testing period.
+This parameter is required for scenario model testing.
 It does not need to be set during foundation model training.

 default: None